team-for-project-dr-abdelhamid/project-/README.md

  5. MongoDB and Mongoose to save and retrieve data like products, orders and users
  6. Deploy web applications on heroku
 ---
+# Description:
+  HotchPotch is an online store to buy many products

+____
+## Work in progress
+We're using Github Projects to keep track of issues in progress and todo's.
+Here is our Board

+People actively working on this project:
+@mohamedmahfouz3,@mohamedkhaledmk,@MahmoudKamal01,@MariamTarek22,@mona690,@yasminahmed01,@nihal599

 ## visit: [here](https://hotchpotch-store.herokuapp.com/)